-Mr Merzesh Magra is an experienced Consultant Orthopaedic Surgeon based in Lancaster specialising in hip and knee joint replacement surgery.
-He has 22 years of experience working as an NHS doctor and has been working as a consultant since 2018.
+Mr Merzesh Magra is an experienced Consultant Orthopaedic Surgeon specialising in hip and knee joint replacement surgery.
+He has 23 years of experience working as an NHS doctor and has been working as a consultant since 2018.
 He is a results-oriented skilled surgeon and an ardent advocator of enhanced recovery principles.

 Merzesh did his basic surgical training in Wiltshire on the Oxford-Swindon Surgical Rotation.
 Following this he dedicated a couple of years to laboratory research at Keele University, Staffordshire.
 He attained his higher surgical training with a national training number in Trauma and Orthopaedic Surgery on the Leeds rotation in Yorkshire.
 He has also done two prestigious fellowships in lower limb arthroplasty at The Chapel Allerton Hospital in Leeds and Warwick Hospital.